bartificer/programming-by-stealth/docs/pbs67.md

 $('button[type=submit]', $loginForm).prop('disabled', false);
 ```

-Again, this is a call to jQuery’s `$()` function with two arguments, a CSS selector and a jQuery object, but in this case, the selector uses the CSS Attribute selector which we’ve not seen in quite some time.
-Within a CSS selector square brackets are used to match on an HTML attribute, so, the CSS selector `button[type=submit]` queries for `<button>` tags with their `type` attribute set to `submit`.
-So, the call to the `$()` function will return a jQuery object representing the submit button within the login form.
+Again, this is a call to jQuery’s `$()` function with two arguments, a CSS selector and a jQuery object.
+However in this case, the selector uses the CSS Attribute selector which we’ve not seen in quite some time.
+Within a CSS selector, square brackets are used to match on an HTML attribute.
+The CSS selector `button[type=submit]` queries for `<button>` tags with their `type` attribute set to `submit`.
+So the call to the `$()` function will return a jQuery object representing the submit button within the login form.
 We then use jQuery’s `.prop()` function to set the value of the button’s `disabled` property.

-With the validation function declared the code then goes on to add a new submit handler for the login form.
-Since we have taken full control of validation, we need to either do what ever we want to do on submission, or, detect validation errors and prevent submission.
-The submit handler uses the validation function to determine whether or not to proceed, and then either pops up a message to tell the user their form would have been submitted if it were real, or, it blocks the submit.
+With the validation function declared, the code then goes on to add a new submit handler for the login form.
+Since we have taken full control of validation, we need to either do whatever we want to do on submission, or detect validation errors and prevent submission.
+The submit handler uses the validation function to determine whether or not to proceed, and then either pops up a message to tell the user their form would have been submitted if it were real, or it blocks the submit.

 Finally, I added an event handler to all inputs within the login form to validate the form each time data is input.